Lu Xun: Early career

-Lu intended to study in Germany in 1909, but did not have sufficient funds, and was forced to return home.
+Lu Xun intended to study in Germany in 1909, but did not have sufficient funds, and was forced to return home.
 Between 1909 and 1911 he held a number of brief teaching positions at local colleges and secondary schools that he felt were unsatisfying, partly to support his brother Zuoren's studies in Japan.

 Lu spent these years in traditional Chinese literary pursuits: collecting old books, researching pre-modern Chinese fiction, reconstructing ancient tombstone inscriptions, and compiling the history of his native town, Shaoxing.
 He explained to an old friend that his activities were not "scholarship", but "a substitute for 'wine and women'".
 In his personal letters he expressed disappointment about his own failure, China's political situation, and his family's continuing impoverishment.

 In 1911 he returned to Japan to retrieve his brother, Zuoren, so that Zuoren could help with the family finances.
-Zuoren wanted to remain in Japan to study French, but Lu wrote that "French... does not fill stomachs."
-He encouraged another brother, Jianren, to become a botanist.
+Zuoren wanted to remain in Japan to study French, but Lu wrote that "French... does not fill stomachs".
+He encouraged another one of his brothers, Jianren, to become a botanist.
 He began to drink heavily, a habit he continued for the rest of his life.
 In 1911 he wrote his first short story, Nostalgia, but he was so disappointed with it that he threw it away.
 Zuoren saved it, and had it successfully published two years later under his own name.

-In February 1912, shortly after the Xinhai Revolution that ended the Qing dynasty and nominally founded the Republic of China, Lu gained a position at the national Ministry of Education.
+In February 1912, shortly after the Xinhai Revolution overthrew the Qing dynasty and was followed by the founding of the Republic of China, Lu gained a position at the national Ministry of Education.
 He was hired in Nanjing, but then moved with the ministry to Beijing, where he lived from 1912 to 1926.
 At first, his work consisted almost completely of copying books, but he was later appointed Section Head of the Social Education Division, and eventually to the position of Assistant Secretary.
-Two of his major accomplishments in office were the renovation and expansion of the Beijing Library, the establishment of the Natural History Museum, and the establishment of the Library of Popular Literature.
+Two of his major accomplishments in office were the renovation and expansion of the National Library of China in Beijing, the establishment of the Natural History Museum, and the establishment of the Library of Popular Literature.